2020 United States House of Representatives elections in Wisconsin: District 2

 The 2nd congressional district covers Dane County, Iowa County, Lafayette County, Sauk County and Green County, as well as portions of Richland County and Rock County.
 The district includes Madison, the state's capital, its suburbs and some of the surrounding areas.
-The incumbent is Democrat Mark Pocan, who was elected with 97% of the vote in 2018, without major-party opposition.
+The incumbent was Democrat Mark Pocan, who was elected with 97% of the vote in 2018, without major-party opposition.